Kingxukai/linux/Documentation/bpf/map_array.rst

 BPF_MAP_TYPE_PERCPU_ARRAY
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This snippet shows how to initialize the elements of a per CPU array.
+This snippet shows how to initialize the woke elements of a per CPU array.

 .. code-block:: c